hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 The **module namespace** can be loaded by calling [`module()`](#function-module-) for a particular module.

-It's a namespace that can be used to load the following child namespaces, in addition to the values documented below:
+It can be used to load the following child namespaces, in addition to the values documented below:

 * `data` - Loads the [resource namespace](#namespace-resources-data-sources),
   filtered against data sources.